reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

     val quotes = response.body
     log.info(quotes)

-You can see the whole contents response from the website!
+You can log the whole contents response from the website!

 ![005plaintext](https://user-images.githubusercontent.com/48712088/159326602-6ed032ed-aec4-4e26-9bfe-55c53a596fe9.png)

-### Plain Text to JSON Conversion
+### Deserialize
-Now you may wonder how to convert the plain text to JSON, so that you can finally get your custom POJO.
+Now you may wonder how to convert the plain text to JSON, so that you can finally deserialize the data to your custom POJO.
 Take a look at restTemplate().

     @Bean
     fun restTemplate(builder: RestTemplateBuilder): RestTemplate{